larson-group/clubb_release/Readme.txt

   these are overwritten, so if you want to prevent them from being erased be sure to either copy the .ctl and .dat files to another directory or rename them.
-  The tuner currently only uses variables in the zt file.

-LES GrADS files (available only to larsongroup members): les_data/bomex_coamps_sw.ctl, les_data/wangara_rams.ctl FIRE, BOMEX, ARM & ATEX are some basic benchmark ``datasets'', simulated by COAMPS, that we compare to CLUBB output.
+LES GrADS files (available only to larson group members): les_data/bomex_coamps_sw.ctl, les_data/wangara_rams.ctl FIRE, BOMEX, ARM & ATEX are some basic benchmark ``datasets'', simulated by COAMPS, that we compare to CLUBB output.
 BOMEX is trade-wind